ayukmr/grub/README.md

 ```

 ## Changing the port
-If you want, you can change the port that `grub` uses to serve the webpage.
+If you want, you can change the port that `grub` uses to serve the website.

 Add the port to the `grub` command after the file:
 ```sh